Sahithasree/Robot-testautomate/README.md

 # Robot-testautomate
-Implementing automation and Manual testcases on testautomationblog using robot framework, selenium library and python
+Implementing automation and Manual testcases on testautomationblog using robot framework, selenium library and python.